neyhartj/sequence_handling/README.md

 `sequence_handling` is a series of scripts to automate and speed up DNA sequence aligning and quality control through the use of our workflow outlined here.
 This repository contains two general kinds of scripts: *Shell Scripts* and *Batch Submission Scripts*, with one exception.

 The former group is designed to be run directly from the command line.
-These serve as partial dependency installers, a way to generate a list for batch submission, QSub starters, and others that have issues with either running in parallel or using the [Portable Batch System](http://www.pbsworks.com/) due to memory issues.
+These serve as partial dependency installers, a way to generate a list for batch submission, QSub starters, and others that have issues with either running in parallel or using the [_Portable Batch System_](http://www.pbsworks.com/) due to memory issues.
 Running any of these scripts without any arguments generates a usage message for more details.
 Each script is named entirely in lower-case letters.

 The latter group is designed to run the workflow in batch and in parallel.
 These scripts use a list of sequences, with full sequence paths, as their input and utilize [_GNU Parallel_](http://www.gnu.org/software/parallel/) to speed up the analysis and work they are designed for.
-Due to the length of time and resources needed for these scripts to run, they are designed to be submitted to a job scheduler, specifically the [Portable Batch System](http://www.pbsworks.com/).
+Due to the length of time and resources needed for these scripts to run, they are designed to be submitted to a job scheduler, specifically the [_Portable Batch System_](http://www.pbsworks.com/).
 Each script is named using capital and lower-case letters.

 Finally, there is one script that is neither designed to run directly from the shell nor submitted to a job scheduler.
 This script, `plot_cov.R` is designed to be called by `Plot_Coverage.sh` for creating coverage plots.
 This is done automatically; one does not need to change this script unless they wish to change the graphing parameters.

-> **NOTE:** the latter group of scripts and `read_mapping_start.sh` are designed to use the [Portable Batch System](http://www.pbsworks.com/) and run on the [Minnesota Supercomputing Institute](https://www.msi.umn.edu).
-Modifications will need to be made if not using these systems.
+> **NOTE:** the latter group of scripts and `read_mapping_start.sh` are designed to use the [_Portable Batch System_](http://www.pbsworks.com/) and run on the [Minnesota Supercomputing Institute](https://www.msi.umn.edu).
+Heavy modifications will need to be made if not using these systems.

 ### Why use list-based batch submission?